f5devcentral/xcmcndemoguide/README.rst

 At this point in the lab, you validated that Cloud A has route entries to reach Cloud C. Now you need to setup similar routing in Cloud C to allow proper routing of response traffic.

-5. Return to the AWS Console Home, navigate to EC2, then Instances.
+6. Return to the AWS Console Home and navigate to EC2.

 .. figure:: assets/cloud_aws_console_ec2.png

+7. Select Instances.

 .. figure:: assets/cloud_aws_ec2_instances.png

-6. Change the AWS Region to match Cloud C. For this demo, you deployed to "us-west-2" US West (Oregon).
+8. Change the AWS Region to match Cloud C. For this demo, you deployed to "us-west-2" US West (Oregon).

 .. figure:: assets/cloud_c_region.png

-7. Select the XC instance "master-0", click "Networking" tab, then copy the private interface ENI ID.
+9. Select the XC instance "master-0", click "Networking" tab, then copy the private interface ENI ID.
 This will be used as the route entry "target".

 .. figure:: assets/cloud_c_eni_ids.png

-8. You can further validate the "inside" interface by selecting the ENI (click the link).
+10. You can further validate the "inside" interface by selecting the ENI (click the link).
 Then click the "Tags" tab to see more details about this interface.

 .. figure:: assets/cloud_c_eni_tags.png

-9. Navigate to VPC, then Route Tables.
+11. Navigate to VPC.

 .. figure:: assets/cloud_aws_console_vpc.png

+12. Select Route Tables.

 .. figure:: assets/cloud_aws_console_route_tables.png

-10. Select the Cloud C public route table.
+13. Select the Cloud C public route table.

 Note: The Terraform code in this demo assigns the tag "Name" with a value of "cloud-c-public-route-table".
 Unfortunately, the XC node deployment also updates the "Name" tag and changes the value.
 Therefore, your Cloud C public route table might be named differently.
 If this is the case, choose the route table with "-outside" as the suffix.